uvicmakerlab/LongNowOfUlysses/English 507/schedule.md

 ## March 5th (Meeting 8) – The Interface of a Literary Exhibit

-Reading: 		Drucker, “Humanities Approaches to Interface Theory”

-			Drucker, “Humanities Approaches to Graphical Display”
+Reading: Drucker, “Humanities Approaches to Interface Theory”; and Drucker, “Humanities Approaches to Graphical Display”

 Log: Draft Project Components

 Presentation: Fourth Group Report

 Guest: Shaun Macpherson

-Discussion: 		What is a literary interface?
+Discussion: "What is a literary interface?"

-Lecture: 		Understanding Affordances
+Lecture: "Understanding Affordances"

-Workshops: 		Introduction to Usability Testing
+Workshops: "Introduction to Usability Testing" and "Exhibit Development"

-Exhibit Development

-Note: 	You should have met with me during my office hours or by appointment at least twice by now.
+*Note: You should have met with me during my office hours or by appointment at least twice by now.*

 Also, Dr. Tanya Clement will be visiting UVic during this week.
 She is an Assistant Professor in the School of Information at U. of Texas at Austin.
 She will be visiting with us, and she will also be giving a public talk, which I encourage you to attend.

-March 12th (Meeting 9) – Workshop with Bethany Nowviskie
+## March 12th (Meeting 9) – Workshop with Bethany Nowviskie

 During this week, we will meet with Bethany Nowviskie, who will be visiting UVic as a Lansdowne Speaker.
 Dr. Nowviskie is Director of Digital Research & Scholarship at the University of Virginia Library, Associate Director of the Scholarly Communication Institute, and President of the Association for Computers and the Humanities (ACH).
 She has agreed to conduct a workshop for us as a small group, but the date and time are to be determined.
 It will likely occur outside our regular meeting time, in which case we will not meet at 1:30pm on March 12th.
 Dr. Nowviskie will also be giving a public talk, which I encourage you to attend.

-March 19th (Meeting 10) – A Literary Exhibit’s Public(s)
+## March 19th (Meeting 10) – A Literary Exhibit’s Public(s)

-Reading: 		Liu, “Where Is Cultural Criticism in the Digital Humanities?”

-Daniel, “Hybrid Practices”

-Ang and Pothen, “Between Promise and Practice: Web 2.0, Intercultural Dialogue and Digital Scholarship”

-McPherson, “Why Are the Digital Humanities So White?, or, Thinking the Histories of Race and Computation”
+Reading: Liu, “Where Is Cultural Criticism in the Digital Humanities?”; Daniel, “Hybrid Practices”; Ang and Pothen, “Between Promise and Practice: Web 2.0, Intercultural Dialogue and Digital Scholarship”; and McPherson, “Why Are the Digital Humanities So White?, or, Thinking the Histories of Race and Computation”

 Log: None

 Presentation: None

-Discussion: 		What is the practice of culture in digital contexts?
+Discussion: "What is the practice of culture in digital contexts?"

-Lecture: 		The Digital Public Humanities: For whom?
-By whom?
+Lecture: "The Digital Public Humanities: For whom?
+By whom?"

-Workshop: 		Exhibit Development
+Workshop: "Exhibit Development"

-March 26th (Meeting 11) – Peer-Reviewing a Literary Exhibit
+## March 26th (Meeting 11) – Peer-Reviewing a Literary Exhibit

-Reading: 	Fitzpatrick, “Beyond Metrics: Community Authorization and Open Peer Review”

-Ramsay and Rockwell, “Developing Things: Notes toward an Epistemology of Building in the Digital Humanities”

-Galey and Ruecker, “How a Prototype Argues”
+Reading: Fitzpatrick, “Beyond Metrics: Community Authorization and Open Peer Review”; Ramsay and Rockwell, “Developing Things: Notes toward an Epistemology of Building in the Digital Humanities”; and Galey and Ruecker, “How a Prototype Argues”

 Log: Draft Exhibit Components (second round)

 Presentation: None

-Discussion: 		What is open peer review?
-What are some consequences?
+Discussion: "What is open peer review?
+What are some consequences?"

-Lecture: 		Granulating Attention to Scholarly Communications
+Lecture: "Granulating Attention to Scholarly Communications"

-Workshops: 		Understanding Usage Statistics and the Attention Economy
+Workshops: "Understanding Usage Statistics and the Attention Economy" and "Exhibit Development"

-Exhibit Development

-April 2nd (Meeting 12) – Final Presentations
+## April 2nd (Meeting 12) – Final Presentations

 Reading: None

 Log: Final Presentation Materials

 Presentation: Final Roundtables

-Note:	We will also take fifteen to twenty minutes to complete course evaluations during this meeting.
+*Note: We will also take fifteen to twenty minutes to complete course evaluations during this meeting.*

+## April 16th

-April 16th – Final Project Due
+Final Project Due